tobehyo/template-ios-nexacro-setting/README.en.md

 cd ~/Documents/HelloNexacro/HelloNexacro
 ```

-> When you created project, it assume "Product Name" is "HelloNexacro"
+> When you created project, it assumes "Product Name" is "HelloNexacro"
-> Chose location path is "~/Documents"
+> and save location path is "~/Documents"

 ### 3. Copy and Paste command on terminal